HNordhaus/nuget-license-net8/README.md

-As promised, I have added .MET 6.0 and .NET 8 - support.
+As promised, I have added .NET 6.0 and .NET 8 - support.
 Cheers,
 Henrik